 During the 25 years since the doi moi reforms were launched, Vietnam was one of the world's fastest-growing countries.
 Agricultural production has soared, transforming Vietnam from a net food importer into the world's second-largest exporter of rice and the second-largest producer of coffee.
-The move away from a command economy also helped reduce poverty levels from 58% of the population in 1992 to less than 30% in 2002, and the government has set a goal of becoming a middle-income country by 2020.
-A substantial portion of the country's growth was driven by foreign investment.
+The move away from a command economy also helped reduce poverty levels from 58% of the population in 1992 to less than 15% two decades later, and the government has set a goal of becoming a middle-income country by 2020.
+A substantial portion of the country's growth has been driven by foreign investment.